UnifierHQ/unifier-guilded/README.md

 Unifier v2.0.0 or newer is required.

 ## Setup
-To install Unifier Guilded Support, you can run `u!install https://github.com/UnifierHQ/unifier-guilded` on the bot.
+To install Unifier Guilded Support, you can run `u!system install https://github.com/UnifierHQ/unifier-guilded` on the bot.
 This will install the plugin through System Manager.

 > [!NOTE]